HughesNet Internet in North Carolina at a Glance

 HughesNet Availability in North Carolina

 HughesNet satellite internet is available to virtually 100% of North Carolina residents and businesses.
 Because the service relies on a satellite dish communicating with an orbiting spacecraft rather than cables in the ground, there are no coverage gaps based on distance from a central office or cable head-end.
-North Carolina's 10.7 million residents are concentrated in the Piedmont urban crescent from Charlotte to Raleigh, leaving the state's 53,819 square miles of mountains and coastal plain with uneven broadband.
+North Carolina's 10.7 million residents are concentrated in the Piedmont urban crescent from Charlotte to Raleigh, leaving the state's 53,819 square miles of mountains.
+Coastal plain with uneven broadband.

 North Carolina's Blue Ridge Mountains create some line-of-sight challenges in steep valleys, but most western NC properties can achieve satellite reception.
 The Piedmont and coastal plain offer excellent, unobstructed reception.
 Professional installation ensures your dish is optimally positioned for the best possible signal quality at your specific location in North Carolina.